Research output per year

 Research activity per year

-My PhD (completed at Glasgow University in 2021) investigated the use of formal methods, specifically probabilistic model checking, as a means of game balancing.
-This involved the publishing of a small mobile game alongside automated verification which was then compared to how the game was actually played.
+My PhD (Computer Science at Glasgow University with Prof Alice Miller, 2021) investigated the use of formal methods, specifically probabilistic model checking, for game balancing.
+In this work, I combined theoretical investigations with practical game development, creating a mobile game and using automated verification techniques which I then compared to actual player behaviour.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):